yxe/banner-course-checker/README.md

 **term_id** can usually be acquired via /StudentRegistrationSsb/ssb/classSearch/getTerms?offset=1&max=10

-**sender_password** you will need to generate an app password in gmail.
+**sender_password**: you will need to generate an app password in gmail.
 It will be shown to you with spaces for readability, but enter it without spaces in the config.
 Instructions on how to do that can be found [here](https://support.google.com/accounts/answer/185833).

+**sms_gateway_email**: you can leave this blank if you don't want to receive SMS notifications.
+If your carrier has an email to SMS gateway, use that address.
+For a list of gateways, check [here](https://email2sms.info/).

 **intervals**: be mindful and respectful.
 Choose appropriate intervals and don't hammer your university's servers with requests.
 They will block this method and you otherwise.